WPezClasses/wp-ezclasses-docs-getting-started/README.md

 + Within the wp-ezclasses folder install / clone: https://github.com/WPezClasses/ezcore.

 > FYI: ezCore are the most frequently used dependencies.
-Originally, these were "optional" but that didn't make sense when some were used so often (e.g., method-static).
+Originally, these were "optional" but that didn't make sense when some were used so often (e.g., the method-static class).

 + Install / clone: https://github.com/WPezClasses/wp-ezclasses-master-singleton.